Covid19 Information for Seniors

 - You can't pay to get early access to the vaccine.
 That's a scam.

-- Nobody legit will call about the vaccine and ask for your social security, bank account, or credit card number.
+- Legitimate callers will NOT call about the vaccine nor ask for your social security, bank account, or credit card number.
 That's a scam.

 Ignore any vaccine offers that say different, or ask for personal or financial information.

 Police throughout the Tri-Valley have been getting calls from residents about various scams going on.
 Many of these scams target seniors.

 1. Contacting victims and offering a ‘special coronavirus test.’
 Some charge a fee, while others seek personal information such as social security number or medicare ID.